Guy Camil Chouinard

 Chouinard is remembered by the hockey community not just for his statistics, but for his deep knowledge of the game and his mentorship of junior players.
 His contributions to the sport in Quebec and the NHL have left an enduring mark.
 He is survived by his family and the many athletes he guided throughout his life.

-Those who wish to honor Guy's memory are invited to plant a tree in their name.
+Those who wish to honor Guy's memory are invited to .